richardsheridan/trio-parallel/docs/source/reference.rst

   - Forceful cancellation: a deadlocked call or infinite loop can be cancelled by completely terminating the process.
   - Protection from errors: if a call segfaults or an extension module has an unrecoverable error, the worker may die but :func:`trio_parallel.run_sync` will raise :exc:`trio_parallel.BrokenWorkerError` and carry on.

-In both cases the workers die suddenly and violently, and at an unpredictable point in the execution of the dispatched function, so avoid using the cancellation feature if loss of intermediate results, writes to the filesystem, or shared memory writes may leave the larger system in an incoherent state.
+In both cases the workers die suddenly and violently, and at an unpredictable point in the execution of the dispatched function.

+We recommend to avoid using the cancellation feature if loss of intermediate results, writes to the filesystem, or shared memory writes may leave the larger system in an incoherent state.